The Big MAT Book: Courseware for Audio & Multimedia Engineering

 A. Audiophile Engineering

-Principles of HiFi, critical listening, room acoustics, components of the audio signal chain
+Principles of Hi-Fi, critical listening, room acoustics, components of the audio signal chain

 B. Recording Studio Design